shahid-paramit/docs-getting-started/source/includes/_build.md

     &nbsp;

-4. Click the Save button to run the conversion command.
-You will see a table in the preview.
+5. If you choose to click the Run button, you will see a table in the preview.

-5. Click on the + button to add another step.
-Paste the following `merge` command into the Command Bar to combine the separate tables from the previous step into one table:
+6. Click on the + button to add another step.
+Paste the following `merge` command into the Command Bar to combine the separate tables from the previous step into one table and click Save Changes:

     &nbsp;